Norman Newell: Lyricist

-Newell was also a much sought-after lyricist, sometimes writing under the pen-name David West, and responsible for co-writing songs that included "Portrait of My Love" (music by Cyril Ornadel), a UK Singles Chart hit for Matt Monro.
+Newell was a much sought-after lyricist, sometimes writing under the pen-name David West, and responsible for co-writing songs that included "Portrait of My Love" (music by Cyril Ornadel), a UK Singles Chart hit for Matt Monro.
 In addition, he provided the English lyrics for "More" (the theme from the film Mondo Cane).
 Newell also wrote the English lyrics of Shirley Bassey's 1961 No. 1 hit "Reach for the Stars", (composed by Nini Oliviero and Riz Ortolani) and Bassey's "This Is My Life" ("La vita", written by Antonio Amurri and Bruno Canfora).
 Commenting on the latter, Bassey said that "Norman knows more about me than I do."

-Further compositions by Newell were "The Importance of Your Love" ("Important C'est La Rose", by Gilbert Bécaud); "Born to Sing" ("Mourir Sur scène", by Dalida); "Monday Morning Again" ("Le Lundi au Soleil", by Claude François) and "Never, Never, Never" ("Grande grande grande"), which was a hit for Bassey in 1973.
+Further compositions by Newell were "The Importance of Your Love" ("Important C'est La Rose", by Gilbert Bécaud); "Born to Sing" ("Mourir sur scène", by Dalida); "Monday Morning Again" ("Le Lundi au Soleil", by Claude François) and "Never, Never, Never" ("Grande grande grande"), which was a hit for Bassey in 1973.
 With the composer Philip Green, he co-wrote the United Kingdom's 1963 Eurovision Song Contest entry, "Say Wonderful Things", recorded by Ronnie Carroll.
 The song was later recorded in the United States by Patti Page.

 He wrote the English lyrics to the German song "Sailor", a number one UK hit for Petula Clark and a top ten hit for Anne Shelton in 1961.
 In 1964, Newell produced Peter and Gordon's number one UK hit "A World Without Love", which also topped the charts in the United States and several other countries.
 The song "Forget Domani", from the film The Yellow Rolls-Royce (1964), with lyrics by Newell to music by Riz Ortolani, won a Golden Globe Award for Best Original Song.

 Newell wrote English-language lyrics to "The White Rose of Athens" for Nana Mouskouri, and Vicky Leandros's 1972 Eurovision Song Contest winning entry, "Après toi" ("Come What May").
-"Come What May" reached No.2 on the UK and Republic of Ireland singles charts in 1972.
+"Come What May" reached No. 2 on the UK and Republic of Ireland singles charts in 1972.

 In his later years, Newell penned lyrics to Pietro Mascagni's "Intermezzo" from Cavalleria rusticana.
 The song, entitled "Pray For Love", was recorded by Vince Hill.

+Newell was an early influence on lyricist Gary Osborne: the latter knew Newell through family connections.

 His numerous contacts in the music publishing industry in the United Kingdom assisted EMI in securing the rights for British recordings of cast albums for many American shows opening in London.
 Newell also wrote the lyrics for the West End musical Mister Venus (with music by Russ Conway), but the show was not a success.
 Despite starring Frankie Howerd, the show ran for just 16 performances at the Prince of Wales Theatre in 1958.